Young and Emerging Composers Lab

 Ensemble Offspring will be working with four selected composers from The WA Academy of Performing Arts at Edith Cowan University and University of WA Conservatorium of Music to develop new works.
 The four selected composers are Olivia Davies (UWA), Ryan Burge (ECU), Nate Wood (UWA) and Annika Moses (ECU) who will have their new works presented in an informal showing at the Subiaco Arts Centre.

-Ensemble Offspring are in WA for a week-long residency with Tura, which includes a concert in Perth at The Sewing Room, and a concert and workshop in Albany at the Albany Entertainment Centre.
+Ensemble Offspring are in WA for a week-long residency with Tura, which includes a concert in Perth, and a concert and workshop in Albany at the Albany Entertainment Centre.

 ABOUT THE COMPOSERS